digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 well-authorized.

-The rationale for making the maintainers as required authorizers for a **NoSuchKey** assertion is discussed in the next section about :ref:`privacy <da-model-privacy>`.
+The rationale for making the maintainers as required authorizers for a **NoSuchKey** assertion is discussed in the next section about :ref:`privacy <da-model-privacy-authorization>`.

 Valid Ledgers, Obligations, Offers and Rights
 +++++++++++++++++++++++++++++++++++++++++++++